kaleguy/scraper-api/README.md

 ## Installation

-If you want the weather demo endpoint to be functional, rename .config.example.json to .config.json, edit with your openWeather API key.
-Then
+Note: if you want the weather demo endpoint to be functional, rename .config.example.json to .config.json, edit with your openWeather API key.

+To install and run:

 ```
 npm install